bolzhub/Root-Inserts/README.md

-# Inserts for the board game "Root", made by Leder Games.
+# Inserts for the board game Root, made by Leder Games.

 ![Presentation1](Extra/Presentation/presentation1.png)